AdrianAgulto/Honeypot/README.md

 <h3>T-Pot Installation</h3>

-To install our honeypot platform t-pot we must download the install from a non-root account, so we will make a user with admin privileges.
+To install our honeypot platform t-pot we must download the installer from a non-root account, so we will make a user with admin privileges.

 We open the shell console and run these commands.